 Bakersfield Car Accident Lawyer

 Whether you suffered injuries on Highway 99 or in downtown Bakersfield, it’s important to consult with an experienced Bakersfield car accident lawyer as soon as possible.
 Car accident injuries have the potential to be catastrophic and life-changing.
-You and your family deserve representation by an aggressive car accident lawyer who will fight for the compensation you deserve.
+You should acquire legal representation to recover compensation for damages caused by a car accident.

 If you suffered injuries after a car accident that was caused by someone’s negligence, you may be entitled to file a personal injury claim against the party responsible for your losses.
-Please don’t hesitate to contact our Bakersfield car accident attorneys 24/7 at (661) 347-3610 or feel free to email us at [email protected] to schedule a free consultation with our experienced, caring and compassionate legal team.
+Please don’t hesitate to contact our Bakersfield car accident attorneys by calling (661) 347-3610 or emailing [email protected] to schedule a free consultation at our Bakersfield personal injury law firm.

 The most important thing a Bakersfield car accident attorney will want to determine in any type of car accident claim is the issue of liability.
 Determining liability after a car accident is a complex process, especially when multiple parties are involved.
-Liability will, of course, be the primary factor behind whether or not you are entitled to compensation for your injuries.
+Liability will be the primary factor behind whether or not you are entitled to compensation for your injuries.

 If you were injured by another driver, you must show that their negligence directly caused your injuries.
 The legal standard for negligence in the state of California will consider the following: